 Outside its success in the domestic content marketplace, A. Smith & Co. has been very successful in exporting its programming internationally, with formats sold to well over 120 territories.
 In 2011, A. Smith & Co. joined forces with the Tinopolis Group to create a transatlantic television powerhouse, becoming the leading North American television production entity within the Tinopolis organization while gaining the ability to tap into the worldwide resources of the parent company.

 In 2016, A. Smith & Co.
-Productions launched two divisions: A. Smith & Co.
-Dox, the company’s documentary and factual programming arm; and A. Smith & Co.
+Productions launched three divisions: A. Smith & Co.
+Dox, the company’s documentary and factual programming arm; A. Smith & Co.
 Entertainment, which houses the company’s wide variety of entertainment programming; and A. Smith & Co.
 Sports, its sports entertainment arm.

 The company is not only responsible for kicking off the reality food competition genre in the United States, but is known for its other areas of reality programming – such as “Kitchen Nightmares,” which completed seven seasons; the groundbreaking home makeover series “Trading Spaces” (TLC), the innovative sports series “Pros vs. Joes” (Spike), the award-winning documentary series “American Gangster” (BET).
 A leader of the reality craze since its inception, A. Smith & Co. also created the landmark relationship show, “Paradise Hotel” (Fox); captured the nation’s attention with the wildly popular makeover series “The Swan” (Fox), and both created and produced the award-winning “I Survived a Japanese Game Show” (ABC) as well as “American Ninja Warrior” (NBC), which is currently in its ninth season.